How to Make Schoolwide Social-Emotional Learning Work

-Research shows that when students learn SEL throughout their school day, they have greater academic success, fewer behavior problems, and higher levels of positive social behaviors (Durlak, et al., 2011).
+Research shows that when students have opportunities for SEL, they have greater academic success, fewer behavior problems, and higher levels of positive social behaviors (Durlak, et al., 2011).
 Research out of Harvard, however, has shown that SEL needs to be schoolwide to have an impact.

-If it’s just in a few classrooms, or just done by one specials teacher, the messages are not reinforced sufficiently.
+If SEL is taught in just a few classrooms, or just done by one specials teacher, the messages are not reinforced sufficiently.
 Additionally, teachers end up reinforcing contradictory messages: “You can’t go off by yourself to calm down during school!” vs. “Would you like to sit in the peace corner to cool off?”